Research Assistant

 About You

-• Technical and analytical skills.
+• Strong analytical and quantitative skills.

 At The Kids Research Institute Australia, we are committed to building a workplace culture that reflects the communities we serve.
 We actively recruit support and welcome applications from Aboriginal and Torres Strait Islander people, people with disability, culturally and linguistically diverse communities, LGBTQIA+ people, people of all ages, and those with diverse lived experiences.
 We also provide reasonable adjustments throughout the recruitment process and in the workplace, ensuring everyone has the opportunity to thrive.